typescene/typescene.github.io/docs/ref/ComponentList.md

 (component: T): this
 ```
 {:.declarationspec}
 Remove given component from the list.
-Does not throw an error if the component was not included in the list.
+Does not throw an error if the component was not included in the list (see [`ManagedList.remove`](./ManagedList#ManagedList:remove)).